frederickaplan/fdh/files/PART4/fdh-4-1.md

 2.3 How will you handle copyright and Intellectual Property Rights issues?

-Data storage and preservation
+**(3) Data storage and preservation**

 3.1 How will your data be stored and backed-up during the research?

 3.2 What is your data preservation plan?

-4. Data sharing and reuse
+**(4) Data sharing and reuse**

 4.1 How and where will the data be shared?

 4.2 Are there any necessary limitations to protect sensitive data?

+---

 ## Data Sustainability

 What is the point of digitising the whole history of the world if we cannot reliability store it.

 #### Lifetime of memory supports
+Documents are more and more volatile.

 Stone : 10 000 years